shreyaswamy2007-debug/Shreya/README.md

 ---

 ### 💻 About Me
-I’m an Engineering student 🎓 | AI & ML,
+Engineering student 🎓 | AI & ML,
 Learning and exploring new technologies 💻, Growing,learning and building 🌱.